 The mathematics curriculum at Woodlands School aims to develop children’s ability to

-All children, who are introduced to a concept, have the opportunity to build on their abilities by following a concrete-pictorial-abstract approach.
+All children, when introduced to a concept, can build on their understanding by following a concrete-pictorial-abstract approach.

 Concrete – children have the opportunity to use concrete objects, such as base 10 and place value counters to help them understand what they are doing.

 Abstract – both concrete and pictorial representations support children’s understanding of abstract methods, leading to the use of formal written methods.

 In addition to the maths lesson, each day begins with a calculation challenge.
 From Year 1 to Year 6, the children start the day by tackling 4 calculations – addition, subtraction, multiplication and division (once they have been introduced to the year group.)
 This enables pupils to have daily opportunities to develop fluency outside of the maths lesson.